Updated: 20 hours ago

-The current COVID-19 pandemic has shown us yet again how designers need to do constant rethinking and bring changes in construction practices with time and circumstances.
-While there are architects working on 'emergency architecture' re-imagining spaces and temporary structures to be turned into corona isolation camps in the time of crisis, the rest of them are gearing up for the repercussions.
-Lockdown gives us time to reflect, form, and present our ideas and solutions to combat the era of self-isolation and challenges it may bring.
+The current COVID-19 pandemic has shown us yet again how architects and designers need to do constant rethinking and bring changes in construction practices with time and circumstances.
+There are architects working on 'emergency architecture' re-imagining spaces and temporary structures to be turned into corona isolation camps in a time of crisis.
+Lockdown gives us time to reflect, form, and present our ideas and solutions to combat the era of self-isolation.

 Quoted by American psychologist Maslow, "Man is ultimately not molded or shaped into humanness, or taught to be human.
 Role of nature is ultimately to permit him or help him to actualize his own potentialities; not its potentialities."
 This regard was reflected in the advancement of the holistic health care movement in 2009, moving away from dependence on pharmaceuticals, and taking an integrative approach to incorporate the mind, body, and spirit.
 Holistic health care takes into consideration the emotional, economic, physical, social, and spiritual needs of an individual in a manner that requires a biopsychosocial tactic, a method that combines the studies of physiology, psychology, and sociology.

 Holism (Holistic) is a theory that the universe and natural organisms are interacting wholes and not just a series of isolated parts.
-Aristotle said, "The whole is greater than the sum of its parts".
 It goes beyond problem-solving to integrate all aspects of the ecosystem.

 After the industrial revolution in the 1760s, society gave in to the easiness of machine-based production, despite its depreciating effects on the environment.
 A rejection of nature became the trend.
 Designers moved away from vernacular style to seeking universality, making design techniques standardized for any environment, culture, or location.